synqs/synqs.github.io/content/publication/zache-2019/index.md

 #   Simply enter your project's folder or file name without extension.
 #   E.g. `projects = ["internal-project"]` references `content/project/deep-learning/index.md`.
 #   Otherwise, set `projects = []`.
-projects: []
+projects: ["lattice-gauge"]
 publishDate: '2020-12-28T14:25:26.497381Z'
 publication_types:
 - '2'
-abstract: Aiming at a better understanding of anomalous and topological effects in gauge theories out-of-equilibrium, we study the real-time dynamics of a prototype model for CP-violation, the massive Schwinger model with a $backslashtheta$-term.
+abstract: Aiming at a better understanding of anomalous and topological effects in gauge theories out-of-equilibrium, we study the real-time dynamics of a prototype model for CP-violation, the massive Schwinger model with a $\theta$-term.
-  We identify dynamical quantum phase transitions between different topological sectors that appear after sufficiently strong quenches of the $backslashtheta$-parameter.
+  We identify dynamical quantum phase transitions between different topological sectors that appear after sufficiently strong quenches of the $\theta$-parameter.
   Moreover, we establish a general dynamical topological order parameter, which can be accessed through fermion two-point correlators and, importantly, which can be applied for interacting theories.
 Enabled by this result, we show that the topological